ufcg-lsd/arrebol/deploy/README.md

 There is one property that need to be filled in this file:
 * **spring.datasource.password**

-The **spring.datasource.password** is the password that arrebol service was use to connect to data base.
-The value of it is the **POSTGRES_PASSWORD** that was define previously.
+The **spring.datasource.password** is the password that arrebol service will use to connect to database.
+Its value is the same **POSTGRES_PASSWORD** previously defined.

 Considering that **POSTGRES_PASSWORD** is **@rrebol**.
 The content of the application.properties file would be: